Gambian pouched rat: Detection of land mines by scent

 A Tanzanian social enterprise founded by two Belgians, APOPO ("Anti-Personnel Landmines Removal Product Development" in English), trains the closely related southern giant pouched rats (Cricetomys ansorgei) to detect land mines and tuberculosis with their highly developed sense of smell.
 The trained pouched rats are called HeroRATS.
 The rats are far cheaper to train than mine-detecting dogs; a rat requires US$7,300 for nine months of training, whereas a dog costs about $25,000 for training, but lives about twice as long.

 In 2020, a Hero Rat named Magawa (2013–2022) received a People's Dispensary for Sick Animals Gold Medal, the animal equivalent of the George Cross, becoming the first rat to receive the award since the charity began honouring animals in 2003.
 Before retiring in 2021, Magawa detected 71 landmines and 38 items of unexploded ordnance, clearing over 2,421,880 sq ft (225,000 m2) of land in Cambodia, preventing many injuries and deaths, in his 5-year career.
 Magawa died from natural causes at the age of 8 in 2022.
+A new record of over 100 landmine detections was set in 2025 by a rat named Ronin.

 Detection of tuberculosis by scent

-The Gambian pouched rat is currently being used in experiments at Cornell University to investigate its usefulness in the detection of tuberculosis in human sputum samples.
+The Gambian pouched rat has been used in experiments at Cornell University to investigate its usefulness in the detection of tuberculosis in human sputum samples.
 Reports that they are also being used in Mozambique and Tanzania to check tuberculosis test results have proven mildly incorrect: Genetic testing by Watkins shows APOPO's workers are C. ansorgei.

 As an invasive species

 Gambian pouched rats have become an invasive species on Grassy Key in the Florida Keys, after a private breeder allowed the animals to escape in the 1990s.
 Starting in 2007, Florida wildlife officials have tried to eradicate it from Grassy Key, but it was still present as of 2014, and has been sighted nearby on Key Largo and in Marathon, Florida.

 This outsized African rodent is also believed to be responsible for the 2003 Midwest monkeypox outbreak in the United States, after spreading it to prairie dogs that were purchased as pets.
-In 2003, the United States' Centers for Disease Control and Prevention (CDC) and Food and Drug Administration (FDA) issued an order preventing the importation of the rodents following the first reported outbreak of monkeypox.
+In 2003, the CDC and FDA issued an order preventing the importation of the rodents following the first reported outbreak of mpox.
 Around 20 individuals were affected.